Skip to content

 • flush_mem_threshold: Specifies the threshold for flushing messages to the cache file.
 When the number of messages reaches this threshold, they will be flushed to the cache file.

-• resend_interval: Specifies the interval, in milliseconds, for resending the messages interval.
-Only takes effect in bridging.
-This is a timer per bridging connection, also in charge of sending PINGREQ, resending msg cached in SQLite and healthy checking.
-Please set it with cautious.
+• resend_interval: Specifies the interval, in milliseconds, for resending messages.
+This setting only takes effect for bridging.
+This is a timer per bridging connection, also in charge of sending PINGREQ, resending messages cached in SQLite, and health checking.
+Please set it with caution.

 • Default: 5000 ms.

-• resend_wait: Specifies the wait time, in milliseconds, for start resending this messages after certain period aftet it was published.
+• resend_wait: Specifies how long to wait, in milliseconds, before resending messages after they are published.
 Only takes effect in bridging.

 • Default: 3000 ms.

-• cancel_timeout: Specifies the max wait time before canceling QoS ACK action, in milliseconds.
+• cancel_timeout: Specifies the maximum wait time, in milliseconds, before canceling the QoS ACK action.
 Only takes effect in bridging.
-Once the action is canceled, there is no more retrying of this msg.
-So, you can call it max retrying time window.
+Once the action is canceled, the message is not retried.

 • Default: 8000 ms.